 - Instructors and students from multiple universities brings networking opportunities and diverse perspectives to class experiences

 Working professionals and those with families have the ability to complete coursework while still meeting other obligations.
 Faculty serve as advisers for online students and are developing ways to be more interactive, giving students a sense of belonging.
-In addition, an online newsletter, developed with the online student in mind, is sent to students several times a year.

 The master's in gerontology is made possible by collaborative partnerships through the Great Plains Interactive Distance Education Alliance (GP-IDEA).
 It was developed as a completely Internet-based gerontology curriculum.
 The inter-institutional master's program draws on the expertise of graduate faculty and graduate courses from seven partner universities.
 The program has been offered at Kansas State University since fall 2003.